strapi/strapi/packages/plugins/sentry/README.md

 ## Disabling

 This plugin can be disabled in the plugins configuration file.
-And with the `env` utility, it is also possible to disable it depending on the environment.
+With the `env` utility, it is also possible to disable it depending on the environment.

 **Example**